 Purpose

 This document introduces a governance model, certificate management architecture, and related protocols to the SHAKEN framework [ATIS-1000074].
 The governance model defines recommended roles and relationships, such that the determination of who is authorized to administer and use digital certificates in VoIP networks can be established.
 This model includes sufficient flexibility to allow specific regulatory requirements to be implemented and evolved over time, minimizing dependencies on the underlying mechanisms for certificate management.
 The certificate management architecture is based on the definition of roles similar to those defined in “Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile”, Internet Engineering Task Force (IETF) [RFC 5280].
-Per the SHAKEN framework, the certificates themselves are based on X.509 with specific policy extensions based on draft-ietf-stir-certificates.
+Per the SHAKEN framework, the certificates themselves are based on X.509 with specific policy extensions based on [RFC 8226].
 The objective of this document is to provide recommendations and requirements for implementing the protocols and procedures for certificate management within the SHAKEN framework.

 Normative References